mqc25/EE183/README.md

 <img width="600" alt="Setup" src="https://github.com/mqc25/EE183/blob/master/img/Servo2-Schematic.png">

 - Use 1 NodeMCU leftover to set up server to control the rest.
-- Tie your choice of stick to the top motor.
+- Mount your choice of stick to the top motor.
+- Attach servo to stable ground for better swing quality.
-- Adjust your rhythm of choice
+- Adjust your rhythm of choice as software description below.
-- Enjoy.
-Be creative
+- Enjoy!
+Be creative!

 #### Note on servo calibration: